-If you don’t meet the annual revenue requirements with Bluevine ($120,000 per year), we recommend looking into Kabbage.
-Kabbage is backed by American Express and offers business lines of credit from $2,000 to $250,000.
-Their monthly revenue requirement, though, is just $3,000, making them ideal for businesses with smaller profit margins.
+If you don’t meet the annual revenue requirements with Bluevine ($120,000 per year), we recommend looking into American Express® Business Line of Credit.
+American Express® Business Line of Credit loans range from $2,000 to $250,000.
+Their average monthly revenue requirement is at least $3,000, making them ideal for businesses with smaller profit margins.

 In addition to the monthly revenue requirement, you’ll need to have a minimum credit score of 640 and be in business for one year to qualify for a line of credit from American Express.
 However, all businesses are unique and are subject to approval and review.

 Learn more in our American Express Business Line of Credit vs Bluevine review.